mainaGioia/Home4Students/README.md

 - Customise the maps for the points of interests
 - Waste disposal section
+- List for contacts
+- Titles for modal pages(?)
 - Add timer for the washing machines plus update on the payment system
 - Add calendar for cleaning ladies shifts
 - Add language files